Calciumdibromid/CaBr2/frontend/README.md

 yarn build:release
 ```

-> This step most likely fails on linux.
+> This step most likely fails on Linux.
 We are trying to fix the problem but haven't found a solution yet.

 ## Web App